 Top Cities To Move To

 Vietnam has 58 provinces and these provinces have various cities and municipalities to live in.
-Considered as the 19th most populated country in the world, you would not have trouble looking for a place to live in.
+Considered as the 19th most populated country in the world, you would not have trouble looking for a place to live.
 But among the various cities and municipalities, there are 10 that I recommend due to various reasons such as the number of existing expats as well as the ease in transition.

 Hanoi is the political capital of Vietnam.
 It is a great choice for people who are looking for something modern but still has some cultural and traditional elements.
 Hanoi also has a smaller population compared to its more metropolitan sibling, Ho Chi Minh.

-A lot of tourists get attracted to Hanoi due to its close proximity to the Halong Bay which is considered as one of the 7 Wonders of the World.
+A lot of tourists get attracted to Hanoi due to its close proximity to the Halong Bay which is considered as one of the Seven Wonders of the World.
 This is also a thing to consider when moving there.
 Those who want a cultural experience but with all the modernity still there should choose to live in Hanoi.
 It also has an expat community and they mostly live in the Tay Ho or Dong Da districts.

 - Landscape: Historical but modern, close to the mountains of Sa Pa and the Halong Bay